How to use graphic design effectively in the B2B IT industry

 Now, technology architecture diagrams are another monster entirely.
 A technology architecture diagram maps a technical solution, and when done correctly, can convey complex, abstract processes in a digestible manner.
 Knowledge of the audience is critical.
 For instance, is the product a network security tool with highly technical network engineers as the primary customers?
 Or is it a data analysis tool with a primary audience made up of business intelligence users with limited technical acumen?

 Pro tip: Technology architecture diagrams are detailed and better suited for technical content.
 Don’t put technology architecture diagrams in handouts for trade shows or PowerPoints; they’re for a prospect who’s already participating in a deeper conversation.
+Also, mind your color palette!
+It’s crucial to keep it simple, yet strategic.

 2. Embrace PowerPoint.